shift-org/shift-docs/site/content/pages/public-health.md

 Stay safe, stay healthy!

-### Pedalpalooza Safety Plan
+### Safety Plan

 <p style="text-align: left; padding: 1em; color: #663300; border: 1px solid #FFDD66; background: #FCFAF2;">We need everyone's help to keep bike fun safe for all!
-Ride leaders who follow this Pedalpalooza safety plan will have a special marker next to their rides on the calendar.
+Ride leaders who follow this safety plan will have a special marker next to their rides on the calendar.
 Ride participants are expected to follow these rules at rides which agree to this plan.</p>

 * Everyone, vaccinated or not, wears a tight fitting face mask.
 * Ride leaders promise to wear a mask.